saltstack-formulas/eclipse-formula/README.rst

 eclipse
 ========

 Formula to configure the selected Eclipse release and edition (default java) published by the Eclipse Foundation packaging project (epp), and mirrored by IBM.

-- Editions
+The table below shows supported eclipse edition codes:

-  - java (formula default)
+- java (formula default) = Eclipse IDE for Java
-  - jee
+- jee = Eclipse IDE for Java EE
-  - cpp
+- cpp = Eclipse IDE for C/C++
-  - committers
+- committers = Eclipse IDE for Eclipse Committers
-  - php
+- php = Eclipse for PHP
-  - dsl
+- dsl = Eclipse for DSL
-  - javascript
+- javascript = Eclipse for JavaScript and Web
-  - modeling
+- modeling = Eclipse Modelling tools
-  - rcp
+- rcp = Eclipse IDE for RCP
-  - parallel
+- parallel = Eclipse IDE for Parallel Applications
-  - testing
+- testing = Eclipse for Testers
-  - scout
+- scout = Eclipse for Scout

 .. note::